 Interactivities in eLearning: Decoding the 4 Levels

-eLearning interactivities provide learners with the opportunity to interact with a course, either by doing or thinking.
+eLearning interactivities make learners active participants in a course, either by doing or thinking.

 4 Levels of eLearning Interactivities:

-However, the big question is how much interactivity do you need in your eLearning courses?
-The interactions you need for your eLearning content comes down to the questions such as:
+The next big question is how much interactivity you need in your eLearning courses.
+The answer depends on:

-- Is your course about simple tasks or teaching complex skill-sets?
+- Whether the course teaches simple tasks or complex skills

-- What do you want your learners to ‘do’ after completing the course?
+- What you want learners to ‘do’ after completing the course

 Four Levels of Interactivities in eLearning

-You can go for the first level of interactivities in eLearning for refresher training or perhaps if you want to communicate simple topics such as facts and concepts.
+You can go for the first level of interactivities in eLearning for refresher training or perhaps if you want to communicate simple facts and concepts.
 Some components you will find in this level are: